MatthwFrost/edel/README.md

-# Highlight text to listen 0.1.1
+# Highspeech (COuld do with a better name) 0.1.1
 Listen to text on a website by selecting, right click and click listen.

 ## Recent feature update
 - Able to play audio by selecting it.
 - Prefetching audio.
 Speed up the fetch by 63%

+### Working on
+Testing if fetching is faster if moved to a lamda function | WORKING

 #### TODO:
+- First fetch = high stability, other fetches low variablity    | FEATURE
+- IMPORTANT Better error UI.                                    | FEATURE
+- IMPORTANT Create indiviual usernames.                         | FEATURE
+- IMPORTANT Change voice                                        | FEATURE
+- Change speed, Pitch is too high for playbackRate              | FEATURE
+- Show what text is being writen with highlight                 | FEATURE
 - Read article posts UI element.                                | FEATURE
 - Read out Reddit posts                                         | FEATURE
 - Highlight paragraphs with a selection tool?                   | FEATURE
-- Create indiviual usernames. | FEATURE
-- Change voice, Could try. | FEATURE
-- Change speed, Pitch is too high for playbackRate | FEATURE
+- Could be good to skip ahead by selecting text.
 - Audio won't play if its not a sentence or longer              | BUG
+- Get rid of API Key                                            | BUG

 #### Fixed:
 - Add a DEBUG tag.                                                      | FEATURE
 - Stop context menu doesn't work                                        | BUG <- Should be fixed this time.
 - Previous audio doesn't stop playing when new one starts REPLAY CENTRE | BUG
 - PROGRAM IS TOO SLOW                                                   | BUG <- Big new update feature.
-- Cleaned up code
+- Cleaned up code                                                       | REFACTOR
-- Audio being overwritten in S3.
+- Audio being overwritten in S3.                                        | BUG

 ### Tech stack

 AWS:
 - DynamoDB.
 - S3 Bucket.
 - Gateway API.
 - Lamda Functions
 - Vanilla JS, HTML, CSS.
 - Chrome extensions